The effects of Higgs boson couplings through HZZ production at future lepton colliders: Sensitivities on the anomalous Higgs-gauge boson couplings

 The $\chi^2$ test is used to calculate the sensitivity of dimension-six Higgs-gauge boson couplings in the process $\ell^- \ell^+ \rightarrow HZZ$.
 The analysis utilizes the $\chi^2$ distribution to determine limits at 95\% Confidence Level (C.L.) with a threshold value of $3.84$ for one degree of freedom.
 The $\chi^2$ distribution is defined as follows:

-{ where by integrating the invariant mass $m_{\ell \ell bb}$ distribution of $\ell\ell bb$ system after Cut-6, $N_{i}^{B}$ is the number of events of relevant total backgrounds in ith bin and $N_{i}^{NP}$ is the total number of events including contributions of effective couplings and relevant total backgrounds in ith bin. $\Delta_{i}=\sqrt{1/N_i^B}$ is the statistical uncertainty in each bin.}
+{ where by integrating the invariant mass $m_{\ell \ell bb}$ distribution of $\ell\ell bb$ system after Cut-6, $N_{i}^{B}$ is the number of events of relevant total backgrounds in ith bin and $N_{i}^{NP}$ is the total number of events in ith bin, including both contribution of relevant total backgrounds and signal contributions from effective couplings for a given value of Wilson coefficients $\overline{c}_{HB}$ and $\overline{c}_{HW}$.
+The $N_{i}^{NP}$ values obtained after applying the cuts have a different dependence on the relevant value of the Wilson coefficients $\overline{c}_{HB}$ and $\overline{c}_{HW}$ than the total cross section. $\Delta_{i}=\sqrt{1/N_i^B}$ is the statistical uncertainty in each bin.
+To determine the 95\% C.L. limits, total cross-sections ($\sigma_{tot} = \sigma_{SM} + \sigma_{int} + \sigma_{dim6}$) including the SM cross-section, the linear interference terms between the SM and dimension-six terms and the quadratic dimension-six terms are calculated using MadGraph5 for various values of the coefficients $\overline{c}_{HB}$ and $\overline{c}_{HW}$.
+A function $\chi^2$ is constructed from these cross-sections using Eq.~(\ref{eq.12}), and the corresponding solution in 3.84 yields the limit values.}

 Fig.~\ref{fig10} shows the four-body invariant mass distributions of the two leptons and two b-jets system after Cut-0 (left) and after Cut-6 (right) for the signal and relevant background processes at CLIC (top) and Muon Collider (bottom).